BaselHorany/RecentActivitiesMenu/README.md

 ```
 # To-do
  1-Relay on stronger identifier of activities to avoid duplication.
-   Currently it uses hashCode, working on a way to idintify activity by its component name + intent extras, or the easiest way in worst cases is to manually call the lip to identify each activity.
+   Currently it uses hashCode, working on a way to idintify activity by its component name + intent extras, or the easiest way in worst cases is to manually call the lib to identify each activity.

 ## This lib uses AndroidX